-My husband loves cajun food.
+My husband loves Cajun food.
 However, he’s not really a good dinner maker (unless you count pancakes and waffles)!

 As the dinner cook, I tend to: